zunova/bd/README.md

     <footer>
       <div><img src="https://i.ibb.co.com/k6y15d01/20250502-113509.jpg" alt="ZUNOVA Logo" style="height: 50px;"></div>
       <h1>ZUNOVA</h1>
-      <p>ZUNOVA explores the unknown in air and space, innovates for the benefit of humanity, and inspires the world through discovery.</p>
+      <p>Exploration is in our nature.
+We will never stop exploring the unknown, innovating for the benefit of humanity, and inspiring the world through discovery.</p>

       <br><br><p> <br>All Pages</p>
       <div class="footer-links">